loclv/vue3-charts-svg-based-example/README.md

 This template should help get you started developing with Vue 3 in Vite.

-This example using [Element Plus](https://element-plus.org/en-US/) - a Vue 3 based component library for designers and developers.
+This example using [vue3-charts](https://github.com/ghalex/vue3-charts) -  SVG-based charting library that is very easy to use and highly customizable.

 ## Recommended IDE Setup